Seshadri constants of indecomposable polarized abelian varieties: Proof of Theorem and Corollary

+In this section we first study the behaviour of the Seshadri constant on abelian surfaces, by providing a very short proof, without the need of the ideas from previous sections.
+We finish the section by providing a proof of Theorem \ref{thm:main} and Corollary \ref{cor:main}.

-\section{Seshadri constants on abelian surfaces.}
+\subsection{Seshadri constants on abelian surfaces.}

-In this section we study the Seshadri constant on polarized abelian surfaces.
-The main result is probably known to experts, i.e. see \cite{BS98}.
-We still include it here, for the benefit of the reader and also to contrast it to how more difficult the higher-dimensional case is. \begin{proposition} Let $(S,L)$ be an indecomposable polarized abelian surface that is not principle.
+In this subsection we study the Seshadri constant on polarized abelian surfaces.
+The main result is probably known to experts, i.e. see \cite{BS98}, but we include it here to contrast it to the difficulty encountered for the higher-dimensional case. \begin{proposition} Let $(S,L)$ be an indecomposable polarized abelian surface that is not principle.
 Then $\epsilon(L)\geq 2$. \end{proposition} \begin{remark} If $L=\Theta_S$ is an irreducible theta divisor then $\epsilon(L)=\frac{4}{3}$ by \cite{St98}.
 Moreover $\Theta_S$ is smooth, as otherwise the condition $\Theta_S^2=2$ forces $\epsilon(\Theta_S;0)\leq 1$.
 By applying then \cite{N96} this contradicts that $\Theta_S$ is irreducible. \end{remark} \begin{remark} Looking more carefully at the proof and making use of \cite{N96}, we deduce that for a $(S,L)$ a polarized abelian surface that is not principle, then either $\epsilon(L)=1$ and there exists an elliptic curve $F\subseteq S$ with $(L\cdot F)=1$ or $\epsilon(L)\geq 2$. \end{remark} \begin{proof}[Proof of Proposition~\ref{prop:surface}] Based on asymptotic Riemann-Roch and Remark~\ref{rem:smooth}, we can assume that $(L^2)=2k\geq 4$.
 Now, let $\epsilon(L)<2$, and the goal is to get a contradiction.

 By Nakai-Moishezon criterion, used on the blow-up at the origin, the condition that $L^2\geq 4$ implies the existence of an irreducible curve $C\subseteq S$ with $q=\mult_0(C)$, $p=(L\cdot C)$, and

 where the first inequality is due to \cite{N96}.
 Furthermore, \cite{KSS09}, yields $C^2\geq q^2-q+2$.
 Applying this statement together with Hodge index, we then get the following string of inequalities